dmgeurts/getcert_vmware/README.md

 vmw_instcert uses the same options, minus the FreeIPA specifics:
 ```
-Usage: vmw_instcert [-hv] -c CERT_CN FQDN
+Usage: vmw_instcert [-hv] -c CERT_CN -a CRED_FILE FQDN
-This script uploads a certificate issued by ipa-getcert to a VMware appliance via
+This script uploads a certificate issued by ipa-getcert to a VMware appliance
-REST API.
+via REST API.

     FQDN          Fully qualified name of the VMware appliance web interface.
                   Must be reachable from this host on port TCP/443.
     -c CERT_CN    REQUIRED.
 Common Name (Subject) of the certificate, to find
                   the certificate and key files.
+    -a CRED_FILE  File with credentials in plain text or base64 format.
+                  Defaults to /etc/ipa/.vmwrc

     -h            Display this help and exit.
     -v            Verbose mode.
 ```

 # Automated Renewal and Installation